nathtiekk/tp/docs/DeveloperGuide.md

 **Extensions**

 -   2a.
 No clients have been added.
     -   2a1.
-System shows “No clients added yet.”
+System shows "No clients added yet."

 ---